-CVE-2014-6332 is a remote code execution vulnerability in OleAut32.dll within Microsoft Windows OLE/OLE Automation.
-The flaw is triggered through improper handling of a size value during SAFEARRAY resizing operations, specifically in the SafeArrayDimen/SafeArrayRedim code path as described in the provided content.
-A crafted web page can trigger an array-redimensioning condition that causes incorrect size validation and unsafe memory handling, leading to arbitrary code execution.
-The issue affected multiple Windows client and server versions and was commonly exploited through Internet Explorer, including in exploit kits and watering-hole attacks.
+CVE-2014-6332 is a remote code execution vulnerability in the Microsoft Windows OLE Automation implementation in OleAut32.dll.
+The flaw is triggered by improper handling of array size values during SAFEARRAY resizing operations, specifically in logic associated with SafeArrayRedim and the SafeArrayDimen function.
+A crafted web page can induce an array-redimensioning condition that causes incorrect processing of a size value, leading to memory corruption and arbitrary code execution.
+The issue affects multiple Windows client and server versions, and exploitation was commonly observed through Internet Explorer using VBScript-based exploit chains.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.